-Where the meeting is convened at shorter notice, a copy of the Agenda and associated reports will be available for inspection when the meeting is convened.
+Where the meeting is convened at shorter notice a copy of the Agenda and associated reports will be available for inspection when the meeting is convened.

-If an item is added to the agenda after it has been made publicly available, the revised agenda and any report relating to the item for consideration will be made available for inspection from the time the item is added to the agenda.
+If an item is added to the agenda after it has been made publicly available, the revised agenda will be made available for inspection from the time the item is added to the agenda.